Middle Fork Salmon River in Idaho

 0.1

-First Bend rapid, kind of an island.
+First Bend rapid, with several islands.
 The normal route is a tight passage on the far right.
+The low water route is a narrow slot just left of the rightmost island.
 A trail follows the left bank, but no bridge crosses the river until 25 miles downstream.

 2.9